 - Tri-Agency Statement of Principles on Digital Data Management (2016) - Distinct from Open Access Policy, but in aid of similar goals - Not a policy with mandated requirements, but a statement of principles, best practices and expectations.
-Further policy developments anticipated.

-The objective of this statement of principles is to promote excellence in digital data management practices and data stewardship in agency-funded research.

-- It complements and builds upon existing agency policies, and serves as a guide to assist researchers, research communities and research institutions in adhering to the agencies' current and future research data management requirements. - LCR has developed resources to support digital data management including the DMP Assistant Tool
+Aim is to promote excellence in digital data management practices and data stewardship in agency-funded research. - DRAFT Tri-Agency Research Data Management Policy - Issued for consultation in 2018 formal policy launch to follow... - Objective: to support Canadian research excellence by promoting sound data management and data stewardship practices. - Includes provisions relating to institutional strategies, data management plans & data deposit - LCR has developed resources to support digital data management including the DMP Assistant Tool